-To ensure good reception mount the receiver aerials at 90 degrees to each other and away from sources of electrical noise such as the motor control boards and the drill motors.
+To ensure good reception mount the receiver aerials away from sources of electrical noise such as the motor control boards and the drill motors.

 Loose Clothing

 Electric drills are powerful.
 Keep loose clothing away from the robots and do not wear a tie to avoid it getting caught in the mechanism and strangling you.